onedanshow/spree-subscribe/README.md

 * Extend Spree API to handle subscriptions?
 * Move Intervalable#time_title to a helper so can use time_unit_symbol to pull from localization
 * Extend Spree::Admin::SubscriptionsController to include filtering and sorting
+* For a reorder, if a shipping method is no longer available, select the cheapest.

 Testing
 -------